jayakrishna1707-prog/Linux-IPC-Message-Queues/README.md

 # Linux-IPC-Message-Queues

 Linux IPC-Message Queues

 # AIM:

-To write a C program that receives a message from message queue and display them
+To write a C program that receives a message from message queue and display them.

 # DESIGN STEPS:

 ### Step 1:

-Navigate to any Linux environment installed on the system or installed inside a virtual environment like virtual box/vmware or online linux JSLinux (https://bellard.org/jslinux/vm.html?url=alpine-x86.cfg&mem=192) or docker.
+Navigate to any Linux environment installed on the system or installed inside a virtual environment like VirtualBox/VMware or online Linux JSLinux or Docker.

 ### Step 2:

-Write the C Program using Linux message queues API
+Write the C Program using Linux message queues API.

 ### Step 3: